samcole8/mootd/README.md

 This number is a reciprocal of the probability—so to achieve a 1 in 100 probability you would change `chance` to 100.

-## Usage
+## Deployment

-The image requires a compiled version of api.go.
-Assuming you have go installed, you can do this with the command below.
+The Dockerfile requires a compiled version of `api.go` in the `bin/` directory.
+Assuming you have Go installed, you can create it with the command below:
-*Note: `CGO_ENABLED=0` is used to disable C dependencies.
-Without this, the service will not run.*

 ```bash
 CGO_ENABLED=0 go build -o /path/to/mootd/mootd/bin api.go
 ```
+*Note: `CGO_ENABLED=0` is used to disable C dependencies.
+Without this, the service will not run.*

 To build the container image, `cd` to the mootd directory and run:

 ```bash